 awesimon/elasticsearch-mcp 19 TypeScript 11 API key / basic MIT

-The practical choice for Elasticsearch is cr7258/elasticsearch-mcp-server (267 stars, up from 256).
+For most teams, the practical choice for Elasticsearch is cr7258/elasticsearch-mcp-server (277 stars, v2.1.1, up from 267).
 It has 17+ tools covering the full lifecycle: index operations (list, get, create, delete), document operations (search, index, get, delete, delete_by_query), cluster operations (health, stats), alias management, data streams, text analysis, and a general API request escape hatch.
+The May 6 v2.1.0/v2.1.1 releases added Kubernetes deployment support — Dockerfile, Helm chart, and /healthz//readyz health endpoints for Kubernetes probes — plus credential management improvements.
 It supports both Elasticsearch 7.x-9.x and OpenSearch 1.x-3.x, has a read-only mode option, and supports SSE + streamable HTTP transports.
-Now at 148 commits, showing steady development.

 OpenSearch